According

 system for care workers to digitise and

-on elderly people living in care facilities.
+keep track of notes on elderly people living in care facilities.
 The

 company has thus far raised €9.5m,